malxxy/weather-report/README.md

 Weather report built from scratch utilizing server side APIs

 ## Description
-This website displays the weather in any US city, saves city search history for quick search in the future, and shows the 5 day forecast.
+This website displays the weather in any city int he world and shows the 5-day forecast.

 ## Installation